 Instead, I treated my parents like two intelligent individuals who hopefully would notice that their daughter never brought a boy home for them to meet after the age of 14.

 As a result, there was no coming out of the closet for me; I never put myself in one.
 For many years, my parents and I became the perfect blueprint for "don't ask, don't tell."

 Two years ago, I was asked to have my portrait taken for a series on queer Muslims.
-I didn't know the photographer, Samra Habib, prior to the project and I didn't quite understand what the point of it was.
-All I knew was that I was going to have my portrait taken and that it would go places and that it would all be under the moniker "Queer Muslims."
+I didn't know the photographer, Samra Habib, prior to the project, and I didn't quite understand what the point of it was.
+All I knew was that I was going to have my portrait taken and that it would go places and that it would all be under the moniker "queer Muslims."

 The point of Habib's project became clear when I began receiving messages from other queer Muslims, some as far away as Malaysia, who were afraid to be who they were and grateful that the project existed.
-Who were grateful that Habib gave a face and a voice to them; they wanted to see themselves and did so by seeing others.
+They were grateful that Habib gave a face and a voice to them; they wanted to see themselves and did so by seeing others.

 For too long, too many people thought you couldn't be queer and Muslim.
 As if intersectionality was not something available to us.
 As if we could not occupy many identities at one time.
 As if we were one dimensional.

-When news of the shootings first emerged many of us queer Muslims instantly felt the weight of divided loyalties and the pressure to defend; ourselves and our communities.
+When news of the shootings first emerged, many of us queer Muslims instantly felt the weight of divided loyalties and the pressure to defend ourselves and our communities.
 We knew that people in positions of power and ordinary individuals would use the deaths of the 49 LGBTQ people as a platform to spew more hate against Muslims and Islam.

 And the questions continue to weigh.

 When I hear some cleric in a mosque say nasty homophobic things about the queer community, am I not supposed to call him out now because it may serve as fodder for Islamophobes everywhere?
 Can I no longer call out the hate within my own community?